 "Engineering Design is an iterative decision-making activity performed by team of engineers to produce plans by which resources are converted, preferably optimally, into systems or devices to meet human need."

 -- T.T.
 Woodson, Introduction to Engineering Design, 1966

-Process to Do Engineering Design
+Engineering Design Process

 Adapted from "The Mechanical Design Process" by David G. Ullman